 A QCD is a simple gift to make at any time during the year-just instruct your IRA custodian to make a transfer directly to us.
-Transfers up to \$100,000 (annual aggregate limit) qualify for favorable tax treatment, but any IRA contributions you make after age 701⁄2 reduce this amount.
+Transfers up to \$105,000 (annual aggregate limit in 2024) qualify for favorable tax treatment.